napari/docs/docs/developers/contributing/index.md

 git push -u origin your-branch-name
 ```

-Note we are pushing to the remote named 'origin' above.Iif you have followed the
+Note we are pushing to the remote named 'origin' above.
+If you have followed the
 [development installation instructions](dev-installation), 'origin' would be the name
 of the remote of your forked repository.
 If you are unsure
 of the name of your remotes, you can use the following command to check and